vapor/docs/3.0/docs/postgresql/fluent.md

 The example above shows a `PostgreSQLModel` for a simple model representing a user.
 You can make both `struct`s and `class`es a model.
 You can even conform types that come from external modules.
 The only requirement is that these types conform to `Codable`, which must be declared on the base type for synthesized (automatic) conformance.

-Standard practice with PostgreSQL databases is using an auto-generated `INTEGER` for creating and storing unique identifiers in the `id` column.
+Standard practice with PostgreSQL databases is using an auto-generated `BIGINT` for creating and storing unique identifiers in the `id` column.
 It's also possible to use `UUID`s or even `String`s for your identifiers.
 There are convenience protocol for that.

 |protocol               |type  |key|
 |-----------------------|------|---|